irfanhabeeb-002/parents-madrasa-portal/GITHUB_REPOSITORY_GUIDE.md

 ### 1. Environment Variables
 - Never commit actual API keys or secrets
 - Use `.env.example` as a template
-- Set environment variables in your deployment platform (Netlify, Vercel, etc.)
+- Set environment variables in your deployment platform (Vercel, etc.)
 - Use different credentials for development, staging, and production

 ### 2. Firebase Configuration